bvin02/nexhacks-neurologic/README.md

 - **Assumptions**: Unstated assumptions made explicit

 ### 2. Enforcement Engine
-Before every response, DecisionOS checks against existing commitments and constraints.
+Before every response, NeuroLogic checks against existing commitments and constraints.
 If you try to violate a past decision, the system **challenges you with citations**.

 ### 3. Memory Governance
 - Version history for all memories